tsande16/pass-core/pass-core-doi-service/README.md

 ## Description for the `/doi/manuscript` endpoint

-This service accepts a journal DOI as a query parameter:
+This service accepts a manuscript DOI as a query parameter:

 `http://<host>:<port>/doi/manuscript?doi=<doi>`